infinum/qa-handbook/Tools/Using Charles.md

 ![repeat.png](/img/repeat.png)

-If want even more flexibility, you can right-click on it, select "Copy cURL request" and get a nice cURL command that's good to go:
+If you want even more flexibility, you can right-click on the request, select "Copy cURL request" and get a nice cURL command that's good to go:

 ```
 curl \